1 day ago

 Result: Some days it's a gold medal and they're playing "Oh Canada" while I stand atop the podium and wave.
 Other days, it's a big, fat DNF (did not finish).

 10 Meter Dash - This is pretty much the distance from our bed to Elise's.
-I've gotten pretty fast at shooting out of bed and making it to her side when I hear Eileen alarm, or she starts having a night terror episode, or I wake up and realize that we slept though the 2 am alarm.
+I've gotten pretty fast at shooting out of bed and making it to her side when I hear the dex alarm, or I wake up and realize that we slept though the 2 am alarm.
 But I get points deducted for a slow start... trying to find my glasses in the dark does tack some seconds onto my time.
 Then there are the nights that I'm still asleep as I leap out of bed and I run right into a wall.
 Awesome.

-WAG-ing - (stands for Wild Ass Guessing) Some people can just look at a piece of cake and be able to tell you how many carbs are in it.
-I really can't, but I have gotten very good at figuring out an item's carb factor.
+SWAG-ing - (stands for Scientific Wild Ass Guessing) Some people can just look at a piece of cake and be able to tell you how many carbs are in it.
+I am now one of those people.
+And I have gotten very good at figuring out an item's carb factor.
 A lot of times it's just knowing a similar item's carb factor and going from there.
 But there are those foods that are unlike anything else on earth...
 You may remember my post on the Best Cake in the World.
 It was probably a fluke that I got it right on the first try, but it does feel good when you nail the landing.

 Wrestling - I don't participate in this sport anymore.
-Now that Elise is 3, she's a lot more accommodating with her shots.
+Now that Elise is 6, and not on shots anymore.
 But when she was 12 months old, you should have seen some of the leg holds I had to put on her.
 Because when you are just one person, and you have to use two hands to give the shot, you become pretty creative in the ways you hold your baby down to administer a shot.

 Swimming - As in "just keep swimming".
 Usually done on days where you swear you cannot do this for another second.
 When you are bone tired and there is nobody to take the baton from your hand.
 When all you want to do is climb up onto your roof and scream the F-word (no, not fine) for as loud and as long as possible.
 When it seems like the tears will never stop falling.
 You still kick your legs and flail your arms to keep your head above the water and "just keep swimming".
 Because you have to.